Kintyre/jmespath/README.md

 The `jmmespath` search command has two different modes for handling output variables:  A named field or a wild carded field pattern.

-With a simple named field the output only one output field is updated.
+With a named output field only that specific field is updated.
 If the result of the evaluated `<jmespath-string>` is a complex object, then a JSON formatted string is returned instead of raw value.
-This is done to both preserve data accurately as well as allow for multistep processing where a JSON object may take multiple passes to fully process for the objective at hand.
+This preserves data accuracy and allow for multistep processing when necessary.

-When a wild carded output field is given, then multiple output fields will be created using the wild card as a pattern.
+When a wildcarded output field is given, multiple output fields are be created using the wildcard as a field template or pattern.
 In this case, it's necessary for the jmespath search command to assume that the result of the query expression will result in a hash (object) rather than a single value or array.
 The hash keys will be combined with the given output pattern to make the final output field names.
 The number of fields that will be created, depends completely on your data.
-BTW, if a non-hash object is returned by your expression, then then your output field name will contain the word `anononymous` instead of a key name.

 ### Example